// Portfolio — 2026

 what matters.

-Turning complexity into clarity — building the governance, rhythms, and delivery structures that help organisations move faster with confidence as AI reshapes how work gets done.
+I turn complexity into clarity — building the governance, rhythms, and delivery structures that help organisations move faster with confidence as AI reshapes how work gets done.

 "The organisations that get the most from AI are the ones who first understand the human problem they're solving.
 Technology is a tool, not an answer."